 When working with the part out you generally want to have room to discount for any low months you may want a sale or for if you put on any promotions.
 This will allow you to still make a profit on your parts without coming too close to breaking even.

-We worked on a double to triple price range, so a £6 set would part out for £12 or even £18, however, this is just one example others may look to earn their money back from purchasing the set in Minifigures along ensuring the parts are pure profit before fees.
+While we work on a triple return on investment ratio when parting out sets, this is just one example others may look to earn their money back from purchasing the set in Minifigures along ensuring the parts are pure profit before fees.